bLopata/vidly-react/README.md

 <Route path="/not-found" component={NotFound} />
 ```

-and then set up the Redirect using react-router-dom, at the end of the Routes (i.e. if a user navigates to this URL, they have not successfully navigated to an existing route):
+and then set up the Redirect using react-router-dom, at the end of the Routes (when a user navigates to a URL, this URL is checked against the routes specified in sequential order.
+Putting the not-found URL last ensures that the user is redirected here only if the URL entered does not match an existing route.):

 ```html
 <Redirect to="/not-found" />